biringaChi/Chatbot/README.md

-# A machine learning powered customer response chatbot using the dataset from Top companies and its companies derived from twitter.
+A machine learning-powered customer response chatbot using Twitter data set of top companies